Terms and conditions

 Admission to programmes and your continued enrolment with the Centre is dependent on all fees having been paid by the required date.

-After starting your programme, fees for the third term (and any subsequent term) must be paid in full no later than 28 days before the start of the second term.
-For programmes taught in semesters, fees for the second (and any subsequent semester) must be paid in full no later than two months before the start of the second semester.
+After starting your programme, fees for the second semester (and any subsequent semesters) must be paid in full no later than two months before the start of the second semester.

 Reasonable efforts are always made to keep fees to the minimum that is consistent with the provision of a modern and efficient teaching programme.
 However, fee increases may become necessary from time to time in order to maintain standards or following a change in law or regulation.
 You will be notified in advance of any increase, but we will not increase fees during the course of an academic year.